department-of-veterans-affairs/va.gov-team/products/identity-personalization/direct-deposit/evss-lighthouse-migration/UAT/conversation-guide.md

 _Direct user to Direct Deposit section of Profile_

 - [ ] **UAT TASK:** Confirm that they are LOA3.
 If they are not, they should see a "Verify your identity" prompt.
 If they are not LOA3, end the session.
-- [ ] **UAT TASK:** Confirm that based on user type, the correct view of profile is visible:
+- [ ] **UAT TASK:** Confirm that their direct deposit information is visible in the Profile (read-only view).
-	* For user A: See messaging that they are not eligible for direct deposit. **Once complete, move to optional task #6**
+	* If see messaging that they are not eligible for direct deposit, then they likely do not receive disability compensation from the VA.
+If this is the case, end the session.
-	* For user B: See a prompt to set up direct deposit. **Once complete, move to optional task #6**
+	* If see prompt to set up direct deposit, then they likely receive disability compensation via check, as opposed to direct deposit.
+If that's the case, move to optional task 6.
-	* For user C: See their direct deposit info in read-only view. **Continue on to task #2 directly below**

 ## UAT Task #2: Cancel an edit to direct deposit info - 2 minutes
 Next, I'll have you click to edit your direct deposit info.
 Don't worry, we won't change your information.
 Now click cancel, and let's see what happens.